Peter Gál-Andrezly

-Peter Gál-Andrezly (born 3 May 1990) is a Slovak professional footballer who plays as a midfielder for Romanian club FK Csíkszereda.
+Peter Gál-Andrezly (born 3 May 1990) is a Slovak professional footballer who plays as a midfielder for Liga I club FK Csíkszereda.

 Career

-The Slovak Gal-Andrezly began his career with MFK Kosice and was in 2007 promoted to the seniorside of the Corgoň Liga.
+Gal-Andrezly began his career with MFK Kosice and was in 2007 promoted to the seniorside of the Corgoň Liga.
 Middlesbrough signed him in January 2009 on loan for 6 months.
 He joined the Middlesbrough reserve team.
 After the end of the loan contract with Middlesbrough F.C. turned back to MFK Kosice on 1 July 2009.
 Gal-Andrezly two guest appearances for Shamrock Rovers in friendlies against Newcastle and Real Madrid in July 2009 at Tallaght Stadium and then had a trial spell with Charlton Athletic F.C.

 International career

 Gál-Andrezly was a member of the Slovakia national under-19 football team and presented the team in the 2009 UEFA European Under-19 Football Championship qualification.

 Personal life

-His father Daniel Gál-Andrezly is currently the head coach of MFK Spartak Medzev of the II.
+His father Daniel Gál-Andrezly was the head coach of MFK Spartak Medzev of the II.
 Slovenská Futbalová Liga.